What is a Personal Loan?

 - Unsecured Personal Loans

-Understanding how these two types of personal loan work will also help you compare other types of personal loan that may be available to you.
+Understanding how these two types work will also help you compare other types of personal loan that may be available to you.

 How does a Personal Loan work?

 A personal loan is an agreement between you and a lender in which the lender agrees to provide you with an amount of money that you repay over a specified time.
-Personal loan repayments include interest accrued on the principal amount.
-Interest rates are determined by the lender and agreed to when signing your personal loan agreement.
+Repayments include interest accrued on the principal amount.
+Interest rates are determined by the lender and agreed to when signing your agreement.

 - Over the age of 18; and